Islandora/documentation/docs/user-documentation/glossary.md

 ## Flysystem
 Flysystem is a filesystem abstraction library for PHP.
 Islandora uses Flysystem to swap about different backend filesystem applications.
 Islandora provides a custom Flysystem adapter for Fedora.

+## IIIF
+The [International Image Interoperability Framework](https://iiif.io/).
+A set of open standards that help archives, libraries, and museums make the most of their digitized collections with deep zoom, annotation capabilities, and more, and also the community of users and developers that suport the framework.

 ## Ingest
 To ingest an object is to add an entry for it in Islandora.
 This is done primarily through the Drupal interface.

 The word 'ingest' is used in repository language because repository software, rather than having an object and associated components forced upon it, takes in and processes the object itself, creating derivatives automatically.
 Often, when referring to the process of ingesting objects, Islandora and its associated documentation use other terms such as 'import' or 'add resource node'.
 In such contexts, these terms generally refer to the ingest process.

+## ISLE
+ISLE, or ISLandora Enterprise, is a community initiative to ease the installation and maintenance of Islandora by using [Docker](#docker).

 ## Media
 A drop-in replacement for the Drupal core upload field with a unified User Interface where editors and administrators can upload, manage, and reuse files and multimedia assets.